hitachihex/GEX.TAS/README.md

 Hotkeys are basic:

-F1 - To pause\start framestep
+F1 - To pause\start framestep <br />
-Numpad 9 - Unpause (the same key can't be used to unpause because of how the game loop is hooked and the API function used to check for keys)
+Numpad 9 - Unpause (the same key can't be used to unpause because of how the game loop is hooked and the API function used to check for keys) <br />
-F4 - Start playback, read from Gex.rec, in the directory where the game executable is located.
+F4 - Start playback, read from Gex.rec, in the directory where the game executable is located. <br />
-F5 - Toggles showing the ingame OSD.
+F5 - Toggles showing the ingame OSD. <br />
-F6 - Forcefully brings you back to the games main menu.
+F6 - Forcefully brings you back to the games main menu. <br />
-] - To step one frame (this also reloads the input file so you can make changes to the inputs while framestepping.)
+] - To step one frame (this also reloads the input file so you can make changes to the inputs while framestepping.) <br />

-Numpad Plus (+) key - Decrease game speed
+Numpad Plus (+) key - Decrease game speed <br />
-Numpad Minus (-) key - Increase game speed
+Numpad Minus (-) key - Increase game speed <br />
-Numpad Divide (/) key - Sets game speed to normal.
+Numpad Divide (/) key - Sets game speed to normal. <br />

 Note: First frame of input file must be an empty action (so just pad the first line with 1 or however many empty frames you want.)
 --------------------------------------------------------